Viktoria Walda Byczkiewicz, Ph.D.

 …relationship matters.

-Analytic depth work fosters the emergence of an atmosphere of trust in which deeply personal and sensitive material can be safely explored.
-Emphasis is placed on building an honest dialogue and an alliance between psychotherapist and patient.
+Approaching coaching from the depths fosters the emergence of an atmosphere of trust in which deeply personal and sensitive material can be safely explored.
+Emphasis is placed on building an honest dialogue and an alliance between analyst and analysand.

 …creativity is life-affirming.

-Recognizing untapped creative potential in yourself can be paramount to analytic work.
+Recognizing untapped creative potential in yourself can be paramount to moving forward with a reinvigorated perspective on life.
 Each person has a unique imagination and the capacity for some form of creativity, which can take many forms.

 …diversity matters.

 The human family is vast.
-We value mutual regard, inclusion, respectful dialogue, and humility.
+I value mutual regard, inclusion, respectful dialogue, and humility.